nikomatsakis/babysteps/source/_posts/2016-10-24-supporting-blanket-impls-in-specialization.markdown

 so we can see how they fare.

-**One sour note has to do with negative reasoning.** Specialization based on where clauses (orthogonally from the changes in this RFC, in fact) introduces a kind of negative reasoning that is not currently subject to the rules in [RFC 1023][1023].
+**One sour note has to do with negative reasoning.** Specialization based on where clauses (orthogonally from the changes proposed in this post, in fact) introduces a kind of negative reasoning that is not currently subject to the rules in [RFC 1023][1023].
 This implies that crates cannot add blanket impls with impunity.
 In particular, introducing subtrait relationships can still cause problems, which affects a number of suggested "bridge" cases:

 - `impl<R, T: Add<R> + Clone> AddAssign<R> for T`
   - anything that has `Add` and `Clone` is now `AddAssign`